alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-classes-part-1.md

 ### Exercise 1 {initial-collapse-state="collapsed"}
 Define a data class `Employee` with two properties: one for a name, and another for a salary.
 Make sure that the property for salary is mutable, otherwise you won’t get a salary boost at the end of the year!
 The main function demonstrates how you can use this data class.
-Test your code in [Playground](https://play.kotlinlang.org).

 |---|---|
 ```kotlin